 Neuroscience Research Methods and Statistical Analysis (LAB SCI)

 This course is an introduction to the methods used in neuroscience research.
 Students participate in experimental design, data collection, statistical analysis and interpretation, and manuscript preparation.
 Students also are exposed to research techniques including surgery, histology, and pharmacological manipulations.

-Prerequisite: Grade of C or better in PYC 2100 or consent of instructor
+Prerequisite: Grade of C or better in NEU 2100 or consent of instructor

 This course is an examination of the fundamental function of the nervous system.
 Molecular examination of the electrical and chemical properties of the nervous system is studied, then put into systemic context through examination of pharmacological effects and learning paradigms.

 Prerequisites: Grade of C or better in NEU 2100 and NEU 2500 or BIO 2300 or consent of instructor